Scandinavian-Polish Chamber of Commerce (SPCC)

 § 26

 l.
-The following persons shall be entitled to make statements and sign on behalf of the Chamber, including with the regard to its proprietary rights and obligations:
+The following persons are authorized to submit declarations and sign on behalf of the Chamber, including to the extent of its economic rights and obligations:

-b/ Proxies appointed by the persons referred to in letter a/ within the authority of their powers of attorney.
+b/ proxies acting within limits of their powers appointed by the persons referred to in letter a/.

 § 27

-3. The Liquidation Committee shall clear all debtors and creditors of the Chamber as resolved by the General Meeting.
+3. The Liquidation Committee effects a settlement of receivables and liabilities of the Chamber in accordance with the resolution of the General Meeting.

-5. Upon completion of the Chamber’s liquidation the Liquidation Committee shall apply to the court for the deletion of the Chamber from the register.
+5. After completion of activities connected with liquidation of the Chamber the Liquidation Committee submits a request to the Court to delete the Chamber from the register.

 FINAL PROVISIONS